Human Services Foundation

 Program Team Availability

+Please note: For the Fall of 2020, in response to COVID-19, our program team will be working remotely.
 Your professors will outline their office hours in the first class.
 These times may also be posted for students to consult with their professors about any academic issues or to receive assistance related to coursework.
 If students anticipate a need for additional time, they are asked to make an appointment.
-In general, faculty members are very accommodating and are very willing to spend time to address student concerns.
+In general, faculty members are very accommodating and are very willing to spend time addressing student concerns.

-At the Doon Campus faculty workspaces are located in 3B.
+At the Doon Campus faculty, workspaces are located in 3B.
 As our Program Team has diverse schedules, it is best to make an appointment to ensure they are available.
-A telephone , along with a staff telephone directory is available outside the entry to the workspaces in 3B.
+A telephone, along with a staff telephone directory is available outside the entrance to the workspaces in 3B.
 If you have an appointment with a program team member, please call to confirm that you have arrived.
 If you do not have an appointment, please call the person you wish to meet with to confirm that they are present and can see you.
 If you do not reach them, please leave a message.
-In an interest of respecting the work environment for everyone in this area, please do not enter into the program team workspaces without first contacting the person you wish to speak with.
+In the interest of respecting the work environment for everyone in this area, please do not enter into the program team workspaces without first contacting the person you wish to speak with.

 At the Brantford campus, faculty will share specifics about the preferred location and setting appointments for meeting with students.